10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 2. ELMO: ELMO embeddings, which capture contextual information effectively, were used to generate embeddings for clinic notes.
 While ELMO performed better than Word2Vec, it was not specifically trained on health-related data.

-3. BERT: BERT embeddings, including BERT base uncased, BioBERT, ClinicalBERT, and BlueBERT, were evaluated.
-BERT models excel at capturing context but are also not specifically trained on health-related data.
+3. BERT: BERT embeddings, including BERT base uncased, BioBERT, ClinicalBERT, and BlueBERT, were evaluated. </br>
+   BERT Base uncased model excel at capturing context, but is also not specifically trained on health-related data.

 ![Chart](charts/word2vec_96.png)
 ![Chart](charts/Elmo_1024.png)